0xPARC/0xparc-intro-book/easy/src/ec.typ

 Its order is $8$ times a large prime
 $ q' := 2^(252) + 27742317777372353535851937790883648493. $
-In that case, to generate a random point on Curve25519 with order $q'$, one will usually take a random point in it and multiply it by $8$.
+In that case, to generate a random point on Curve25519 with order $q'$, one will usually take a random point on the curve and multiply it by $8$.

 BN254 is also engineered to have a property called _pairing-friendly_, which is defined in @pairing-friendly when we need it later.